alicia6174/Kaggle-Whats-Cooking/Project.md

     "pepper", "purple onion", "seasoning", "garbanzo beans", "feta cheese crumbles" ] }
 ```
-And, each testing instance is represented in the format of JSON.
+And, each testing instance is represented in this format of JSON.

 ```python
 {